 - to communicate and collaborate in order to make a positive contribution to their communities

 Our definition of teaching and learning describes what we believe constitutes good practice in teaching, and therefore what we believe will most effectively lead to learning.

 This is what good teaching looks like at Tsukuba International School.

-- Teachers establish a supportive, collaborative classroom climate conducive to learning.
+- Teachers establish a safe, structured, inclusive, supportive and collaborative classroom climate conducive to learning.

 - The classroom environment is inviting, engaging and inspiring.